 - Pitch ideas for stories or decorating or other themes involving your art to local morning TV talk shows.
 Do you have any idea how many people they need to book each week to keep the content fresh and audience interested?

 - Be interesting.
 Learn to tell some art-related stories.
 Talk about how Picasso was eccentric or anecdotes about artists you admire and why.

 - Learn to talk about how you come up with ideas for your art and how it makes you think and feel to produce the result.

 - Don’t be shy about asking someone to buy.
-Often they need to be reassured it is a good suggestion and are waiting for you to lead the sale for them.
+Often they need to be reassured; it is a good suggestion, and they are waiting for you to lead the sale for them.